-The Modern World Still Isn’t Ready for Ambitious Women
+When a Promotion Leads to Divorce

 Annie Lowrey: Tax the patriarchy

 What’s going on?
-Even in Sweden—which has a higher proportion of female CEOs and politicians than the U.S.—the researchers described strong cultural norms for young women to find “the prince in the story,” a man whose career success will chiefly determine their material well-being.
+Even in Sweden—which has a higher proportion of female CEOs and politicians than the U.S.—the researchers described strong cultural norms for young women to find “the prince in the story,” a man whose career success would chiefly determine their material well-being.
 Most romantic relationships are still “traditional” (that is unbalanced or unequal), in which women marry older men and take on the majority of housework and child care.

 When women establish a professional career of their own, particularly one that eclipses that of their husband, their success seems to threaten the implicit contract of the marriage and cause acrimony.
-Divorce was especially likely when the recently promoted wife was at least four years younger than the husband and took the great majority of parental leave time.
+Divorce was especially likely when the recently promoted wife was at least four years younger than the husband and when she had taken the great majority of parental leave time.
 In select interviews, the researchers heard from some men that their newly successful wives “didn’t care about him or the household anymore,” as they put it in an email to me.
 “The man did not take pride in her promotion but rather thought that she didn’t care about him as much as she used to.”

 Happiness is certainly possible in heterosexual marriages in which the husband earns almost all the income, or ones in which the woman does.
-This paper suggests that the overturning of initial expectations is most destabilizing.
+This paper suggests that what’s most destabilizing is the overturning of initial expectations.
 Swedish couples that evenly shared office work, housework, and child care from the beginning were more resilient when the role of breadwinner flipped from the husband to the wife.
 But many marriages that initially treasured the husband’s career couldn’t survive the woman’s success.

 These two papers—one on American teens, and the other on Swedish marriages—suggest that the West isn’t nearly as progressive as we might think on the issue of female ambition and success.

 A traditional conservative might look at these two studies and conclude that the dual-career dream of progressive feminism is an unworkable fantasy in the real world, the sort of thing that leftists just want other people to want.
-A certain kind of Marxist, meanwhile, will insist that all suffering and unfairness in this world is a matter of political economy, and the perfect labor, welfare, and capital-ownership policies will unleash pure gender equality and martial bliss.
+A certain kind of Marxist, meanwhile, will insist that all suffering and unfairness in this world is a matter of political economy, and the perfect labor, welfare, and capital-ownership policies will unleash pure gender equality and marital bliss.

 While my views on the matter align more closely with the latter group, I think both perspectives are wrong.
 It is conceivable that in some future post-capitalist society, gender inequities will melt away, along with the notions of private property and enterprise.
 But in the world that exists, better public policy is a necessary but insufficient component of a fully equal society.
 What also matters is private policy—the way that couples talk, plan, share, and adapt when their lives or preferences change.
 The Swedish paper in particular shows that couples need to take responsibility for the division of labor within their own relationships.
 “There needs to be more awareness that the way we form couples is not ideal for when the wife progresses in her career,” Folke and Rickne said in their email.